munificent/craftinginterpreters/book/local-variables.md

 ## Block Statements

 Before we can have any local variables, we need some local scopes.
-These come from two things: function bodies and blocks.
+These come from two things: function bodies and <span name="block">blocks</span>.
 Functions are a big chunk of work that we'll tackle in [a later chapter][functions], so for now we're only going to do blocks.
 As usual, we start with the syntax.
 The new grammar we'll introduce is:

 ```lox
 statement      → exprStmt